 Schmidt testified before the Jan.
 6 committee after he and his family were threatened, following a post on X, formerly Twitter, by Trump that alleged Schmidt ignored voter fraud.
 Schmidt, a Philadelphia commissioner in 2020, refused to go along with those claims of voter fraud in Pennsylvania.

-Now he also heads the Pennsylvania Elections Threats Task Force, established by Gov. Josh Shapiro.
+Now he also heads the Pennsylvania Election Threats Task Force, established by Gov. Josh Shapiro.
 A large part of his role is monitoring both unintentional misinformation and intentional disinformation so the task force can respond and be aware of any potential threats to voters or elections officials that may result from the two.

 This year, all eyes have been on Pennsylvania and its 19 electoral votes.
 Schmidt said the increased attention on Pennsylvania’s role as a swing state does not necessarily invite misinformation and disinformation, but scrutiny is to be expected.